-Shedding a small amount of hair daily is perfectly normal.
+Shedding a small amount of hair daily is normal.
 Everybody will shed 50-100 hairs a day as part of their natural hair growth cycle.
-You hair grows in a constant cycle of growth, shedding, and renewal that repeats continually over your life.
-Your hairs are cycling, not in unison but asynchronously, so only a small portion (about 0.075%) of your approximately 100 000 hairs are entering the shedding phase at any given time.
-In all likelihood, what you’re seeing on your pillows, in the shower, or on your hairbrush is just routine shedding that happens day in, day out.
+Your hair grows in a constant cycle of growth, shedding and renewal that repeats continually over your life.
+Your hairs are cycling, not in unison though, so only a small portion are entering the shedding phase at any given time.
+In all likelihood, what you’re seeing on your pillows, in the shower, or on your hairbrush is just routine shedding that happens everyday.

 About 30-60% of women will experience postpartum hair loss after having a baby.